Convergence Analysis of A Proximal Linearized ADMM Algorithm for Nonconvex Nonsmooth Optimization: Introduction

-Theoretical analysis of ADMM and its variants including linearized ADMM and proximal ADMM have been established extensively in the context of {\it convex optimization}, see \cite{boley13,chy13,DengYin16,EcksteinBertsekas92,GabayMercier76,hyz13, LionsMercier79} and references therin.
+Theoretical analysis of the ADMM has extensively studied in the context of {\it convex optimization} \cite{boley13,DengYin16,EcksteinBertsekas92,GabayMercier76,hyz13, LionsMercier79}.
 Boley \cite{boley13} studied the local linear convergence for solving quadratic and linear programs.
-In \cite{hyz13}, Hager, Yashtini, and Zhang established the ergodic convergence rate of a proximal linearized ADMM method \cite{chy13}, in which the proximal parameter updates through a backtracking line search strategy.
 Deng and Yin \cite{DengYin16} studied the convergence rate of a a general ADMM method in which a proximal term was added to each subproblem.
-Eckstein and Bertsekas in \cite{EcksteinBertsekas92} showed the linear convergence of the ADMM for solving linear programs, which depends on a bound on the largest iterate in the course of the algorithm.
-Lions and Mercier in \cite{LionsMercier79} show that the Douglas--Rachford operator splitting method converges linearly under the assumption that some involved monotone operators are both coercive and Lipschitz.
-The theory of multi-block ADMM-- ADMM algorithm with more than two blocks for minimizing the sum of more than two convex functions--has also been established \cite{ multiADMMChen16,HanYuan12, HeTauTuan12,conADMMLMZ15, LinMaZhang15,LinMaZhang16}.
-Without assuming strong convexity assumption on objective function, Hong and Luo \cite{HonLuo17} show that the linear convergence rate can be achieved for ADMM by including an over-relaxation parameter/stepsize in the multiplier update.
+Eckstein and Bertsekas \cite{EcksteinBertsekas92} proved the linear convergence for solving linear programs, which depends on a bound on the largest iterate in the course of the ADMM algorithm.
+Hager, Yashtini, and Zhang \cite{hyz13} established the ergodic convergence rate of a proximal linearized ADMM method \cite{chy13}, in which the proximal parameter updates through a backtracking line search strategy.
+Lions and Mercier \cite{LionsMercier79} showed that the Douglas--Rachford operator splitting method converges linearly under the assumption that some involved monotone operators are both coercive and Lipschitz.
+In \cite{GoldfarbMa12} the authors established the $O(1/k)$ and $O(1/k^2)$ convergence rates of a Jacobi version of ADMM (MSA) and its accelerated variant (FaMSA) respectively, when both functions in the objective are convex smooth and have Lipschitz continuous gradients.
+Similar results also established in \cite{GoldfarbMaScheinberg13} for a Gauss-Seidel variant of ADMM (ALM) and its accelerated variant (AccALM), which requires only one of the two functions to be smooth with Lipschitz continuous gradients.
+Based on the variational inequality, He and Yuan established the $O(1/k)$ convergence rate of ADMM for the values \cite{HeYuan12} and the sequence \cite{HeYuan14}.
+Goldstein and Donoghue \cite{GoldsteinDonoghue14} proved the $O(1/k)$ rate for the ADMM and $O(1/k^2)$ rate for its accelerated variant (Fast ADMM) based on the dual objective function under strong convexity assumptions.
+Davis and Yin \cite{DavisYin17} showed that the linear and sublinear rates of ADMM can be obtained as an extension of Douglas-Rachford splitting method in the sense of fixed-point residual and objective error.
+The R-linear convergence rate of ADMM under certain error bound condition proved in \cite{HonLuo17}.